sharapeco/dom-croquis/README.md

 # html-to-canvas

-This library can render the current DOM to a canvas element on the users browser, similar to [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas).
+This library can render the current DOM to a canvas element on the users browser, similar to [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas), [tsayen/dom-to-image](https://github.com/tsayen/dom-to-image), and [1904labs/dom-to-image-more](https://github.com/1904labs/dom-to-image-more).

 It achieves superior performance by supporting a limited set of CSS features.
-This focused approach allows for faster rendering times compared to html2canvas, making it an ideal choice for scenarios where high performance is prioritized over complete CSS feature support.
+This focused approach allows for faster rendering times compared to other libraries, making it an ideal choice for scenarios where high performance is prioritized over complete CSS feature support.

 ## Usage